Vampire/javacord.github.io/_wiki/basic-tutorials/listener-introduction.md

 ---
 # Creating listeners

 Creating listeners is extremely easy in Javacord.
-You can either use Java 8's lambda expressions to register listeners or just create a new class for them, if putting them into a method would get to messy.
+You can either use Java 8's lambda expressions to register listeners or just create a new class for them, if putting them into a method would get too messy.

 ## Inline Listeners